top of page

 Post Grant.

-1. GCAP logo must be used and/or displayed in project execution (i.e GCAP logo on t-shirts)
+1. GCAP logo must be used and displayed in project execution (i.e., GCAP logo on t-shirts.)

-2. As per the GCAP bylaws, funding cannot be used for research, mileage, travel, and/or registration fees.
+2. As per the GCAP bylaws, funding cannot be used for research, mileage, travel, or registration fees.

 All item listings are subject to review by the GCAP Committee.

-After conclusion of project, a follow up presentation must be made to the GCAP committee.
+After the conclusion of a project, a follow-up presentation must be made to the GCAP committee.

 bottom of page